A co-analytic Cohen indestructible maximal cofinitary group: Introduction

 \emph{Acknowledgements}.
 The first author would like to thank the Austrian Science Fund (FWF) for the generous support through Lise-Meitner research grant M1365-N13.
-The second and third authors gratefully acknowledge the generous support from Sapere Aude grant no. 10-082689/FNU from Denmark's Natural Sciences Research Council.
+The second and third authors gratefully acknowledge the generous support from Sapere Aude grant no. 10-082689/FNU from Denmark's Natural Sciences Research Council, and from the DNRF Niels Bohr Professorship of Lars Hesselholt.

+\emph{Addendum}.
+After the appearance of this paper, Horowitz-Shelah \cite{borel-mcg} showed in ZF that there is a Borel maximal cofinitary group.
+Note that our result remains interesting, as the group we construct is still in $\eL$, of size $\omega_1$, and maximal after adding any number of Cohen reals, while the group from \cite{borel-mcg} always has size $2^\omega$.